phx/dockervpn/README.md

 -p | --password [VPN_PASS/PROXY_PASS]   Pass the VPN_PASS/PROXY_PASS password on the command line (both passwords must match to use this option.

+-s | --status                           Check the status of DockerVPN.

 -u | --user  [VPN_USER/PROXY_USER]      Specify the user.
 You will be prompted for password if not combined with -p or --password.

--e | --endpoint                         Specify an alternate VPN_ENDPOINT to connect to.
-You will be prompted for credentials.
 ```
 ## Uninstall:
 1. `git clone https://github.com/phx/dockervpn.git` (in case you already deleted it)